 Actually, that’s not quite the end of the passage; Darlington goes on to spell out the point, which really isn’t necessary – when you can write like that, you don’t have to explain yourself.

-Darlington never followed up Alf’s Button.
-Rather than pursue the career of a comic novelist, he became theatre critic of the Daily Telegraph in 1920, and remained there right through to 1968, retiring the day after the Lord Chamberlain’s writ ceased to rule the London stage.
+Darlington tried and failed to repeat the success of Alf’s Button.
+But he became well known as theatre critic of the Daily Telegraph, taking up the job in 1920 and remaining there right through to 1968, retiring the day after the Lord Chamberlain’s writ ceased to rule the London stage.

-Maybe the lack of other titles is why the book’s largely forgotten, and, as far as I can tell, isn’t celebrated as a war novel.
+Maybe the lack of other comic titles is why the book is largely forgotten, and, as far as I can tell, isn’t celebrated as a war novel.
 More likely it’s because jokes, broad humour and comic resignation don’t fit our image of the Great War.
 Where’s the misery, the bitterness, the anger at the folly of staff officers and politicians?